NtskwK/M9A/docs/en_us/develop/Notes-Before-Development.md

 6. Start developing:

-    Launch M9A with the debugging/development tools installed in the previous step.
+    Develop the M9A with the debugging/development tools installed in the previous step.
+The virtual environment will be automatically created in the `.venv` directory.

     Enjoy coding!
 Before starting, check out the [Related Reading](#related-reading).